NoahTheDuke/clein/README.md

    ; If included, the given directories will be compiled before jars are created.
    ; Java classes are compiled into :target/classes as below.
    ;
-   ; :java-source-paths in Leiningen
+   ; :java-source-paths in Leiningen.
    :java-src-dirs ["src/java"]

    ; :javac-opts is optional
    ; If included, it will be passed to b/javac as-is.
    ;
-   ; :javac-options in Leiningen
+   ; :javac-options in Leiningen.
    :javac-opts ["--release" "11"]

    ; :target-dir is optional